nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Finds the order with the following details:
   * Order Item contains `Chocolate` or `Cake`<br>

-  Example of orders that match:
+  :heavy_check_mark: Example of orders that match:
   * `Chocolate Cookie`
   * `Chocolate Cake`
   * `CAKE WITH VANILLA`

-  Example of orders that do not match:
+  :x: Example of orders that do not match:
   * `Choco`
   * `ChocolatePie`